 OFFICIAL academic session.
 Pupil Voice Within our Nurseries, Primaries and Secondary we have well established Pupil Councils which meet regularly to evaluate school priorities and developments.
 They participate in self-evaluation exercises and have identified their priority areas are to lead their own learning, to work as teams and to find solutions to problems.
 Our pupils have evaluated the school behaviour policy, a consistent approach to homework and the need for better outdoor equipment for break and lunch times.
 Pupils discuss a weekly self-evaluation question taken from How Good is Our School?
 Pupils have now identified the need to improve the number of opportunities for outdoor learning, and would like more opportunities to shape change in our schools.
 Secondary students engaged in a whole school evaluation where they identified strengths and areas for development.
 Identified as an area of development for secondary pupils was having a say in what happens in classes/school and being asked for their views.
 They also would like clearer links within lessons to the skills being developed for Career Education.
 Lesson observations over the last 2 years have demonstrated that most students behave very well and are engaged in their learning.
 The Cluster's values of respect, responsibility and endeavour were observed as prominent in almost all lesson observations.
 Change the process for appointment to Pupil Council positions to ensure pupils will support their peers in shaping change in the schools.
 Raise profile of secondary pupil council to demonstrate the positive changes the group have made and promote the involvement to include other pupils.
 2.1.1 Report on the impact of PEF (Not required for ELC if PEF has not been used for children in the nursery.)
 Comment specifically on how PEF is making a difference / closing the attainment gap for identified cohorts of children / young people?
-How rigorous is the school's approach to providing robust evidence of closing the attainment gap?
-(Include evaluative statements about how PEF has been used flexibly to n / families.)
-How rigorous is the school's approach to providing robust evidence At Langholm Primary, we track pupil progress in reading, writing numer more robust way to track Listening and Talking using High Quality Asses assessment data we also monitor attendance and punctuality, and wider data to draw conclusions regarding pupil progress and attainment.
+How rigorous is the school's approach to providing robust evidence of closing the attainment (Include evaluative statements about how PEF has been used flexibly to n / families.)
+How rigorous is the school's approach to providing robust evidence At Langholm Primary, we track pupil progress in reading, writing nume more robust way to track Listening and Talking using High Quality Asses assessment data we also monitor attendance and punctuality, and wider data to draw conclusions regarding pupil progress and attainment.
 These reader), Sumdog, writing assessments, class work and assessments.
-The school assessment calendar ensures that assessments are carried out a year.
-SNSAs are completed in term 1 for P4 and P7 and term 4 for P1.
-The data e of closing the attainment gap? racy.
+The school assessment calendar ensures that assessments are carried out a year. te of closing the attainment gap? racy.
 We are currently developing a ssments to do this.
-Alongside rachievement.
+Alongside r achievement.
 We use a range of e include: Star Reader (accelerated his allows us to triangulate data.
-A at timely intervals throughout the by teachers to identify gaps in learning.
-All teachers input data to the tracker and analyse it for our attainment meetings which take place 3 times a year.
-We use our data to compare identified groups (SIMD, LAC, PEF, and Gender).
-Through our attainment meetings, teachers identify pupils who are not making expecting progress.
-We then work with our PEF and SfLT to identify suitable interventions for these pupils.
-Interventions include CtNG, CtLG, Fast Lane and Short Reads.
-We also do pre learning sessions with pupils and tailor interventions to meet academic needs.
-Alongside academic interventions, we run interventions to support pupils HWB, These can be nurture sessions (either 1:1 or in a group) or 1:1 sessions with our school counsellor.
-All interventions have a pre and post assessment to allow us to evaluate impact.
+A year.
 SNSAs are completed in term 1 for P4 and P7 and term 4 for P1.
-The data from this is used diagnostically
+The data from this is used diagnostically gap?

-• How well are you removing barriers

-to learning and ensuring equity for
+• How well are you removing barriers to learning and ensuring equity for all?

-all?